bitpay/bitcore/docs/helpers/URI.md

 ```

 ## URI Parameters
 All standard parameters can be found as members of the `URI` instance.
-However
-a bitcoin uri may contain other non-standard parameters, all those can be found
-under the `extra` namespace.
+However a bitcoin uri may contain other non-standard parameters, all those can be found under the `extra` namespace.

 See [the official BIP21 spec](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki) for more information.

 ## Create URI

-Other usecase important usecase for the `URI` class is creating a bitcoin URI for
-sharing a payment request.
-That can be acomplished by using an Object to create
-an instance of URI.
+Another important use case for the `URI` class is creating a bitcoin URI for sharing a payment request.
+That can be accomplished by using a dictionary to create an instance of URI.

 The code for creating an URI from an Object looks like this:
 ```javascript